 The letters on this spinner are stacked and rotated 90 degrees to allow your finger to read the letters without bumping into the tips of the ring or pendant base.
 When worn as a ring, the letters are to be read along the finger from fingertip to hand in two rows (not side-to-side).
 When worn as a necklace it should be read top to bottom in two rows.

 Besides simply wearing our beautiful jewelry and reading the empowering message, many of our customers find fidgeting with our jewelry helps them feel calm and focused.
 The two most common ways to fidget with our jewelry are to spin it and to click it.

-Spinning it is as easy as taking it off your hand and giving the spinner a flick.
+Spinning it is as simple as taking it off your hand and giving the spinner a flick.
 (Or simply flicking it if you're wearing it as a necklace.)
-While it's fun just to spin it as a fidget for yourself, if you show a sighted friend or family member, they will see the text translation show through amidst the braille from the other side.
+While it's fun to simply spin it as a fidget for yourself, if you show a sighted friend or family member, they will see the text translation show through amidst the braille from the other side.